jixtes/terrorism-visualization/README.md

 2. **Types of Attacks**:
    - Breakdown of the different types of terrorism attacks that have occurred in the US.
-   - Visuals include bar charts, pie charts, and other graphical representations.

 3. **Weapons Used**:
    - Analysis of the various types of weapons used in terrorism attacks in the US.